WELCOME to the O’k Art-part of my CSA offerings!

 - The experience that comes with: a life-time of drawing and line-language (50+ years) and 5+ years of various, focused-modes of graphic recording/facilitation experience.

 - All of the original drawings from the event/session.

-- Potential for large-resolution JPEG versions of the drawings (contingent on the onsite lighting).
+- Potential for large-resolution JPEG versions of the drawings (contingent on the onsite lighting and availability of equipment).

 Depending on the finished art and detail of the maps, at the end of the event (or within 48 hours, depending on need for finish work) I’ll hand you the drawings, labeled and ready to go, and send you the JPEGs.
 I recommend that you share the digital images with every participant as soon as possible.

 PLEASE, remember the charts are great working documents for the people who particpated in the event, to explain what they’ve accomplished with others.
 Using the maps to guide others through the process is great, but they likely won’t work as a stand-alone document.
 A big part of the image is the experience of being there and watching it being built, while being a part of the conversation and presentation.
 They are experiential and don’t have the same meaning to those who were not in the room.

 What I’m not: a whiteboard videographer, a stenographer, a courtroom artist, or a product concept illustrator.

 I also have experience in: painting, design, caricature, graphic noveling, cartooning, and storyboarding.
 So you will see some of these styles in my graphic recording and facilitation techniques.